 In addition to his work with Whitney M. Young Magnet High School, Mr. Mascari is also in his fourth season as a member of the artistic staff for the Chicago Youth Symphony Orchestras where he serves as the conductor of the Concert Orchestra.
-Michael Mascari holds a Master of Arts degree in Music Education from Eastern Illinois University and earned his Bachelor of Music Education degree from the University of Illinois at Urbana-Champaign in 2000.
-His teachers and mentors include Frank Lestina, Deborah Confredo, Jack Ranney, Kathleen Horvath, Fred Stolzfus, John Heath, Bill Jastrow and Michael Rogers.
+Michael Mascari holds a Master of Arts degree in Music Education from Eastern Illinois University and a Bachelor of Music Education degree from the University of Illinois at Urbana-Champaign.
+His teachers and mentors include Allen Tinkham, Louis Bergonzi, Frank Lestina, Deborah Confredo, Jack Ranney, Kathleen Horvath, Fred Stolzfus, John Heath, Bill Jastrow and Michael Rogers.

 On a Sunday morning, Mascari can be found at Church of Our Saviour in Lincoln Park where he serves, along with his wife, Cate, as the music minister for the church’s contemporary service.
 He is the proud father of Leith, a violinist in the Symphony Orchestra, and Ariana, a CYSO Alum now attending Manhattan School of Music in Viola Performance.

 Who is your favorite musician/piece/song to listen to and why?